adriangb/di/docs/sharing.md

 ## Sharing and scopes

 Dependencies are share within their scope and any innner scopes.
-Once a dependency's scope exits, it's share value is discareded and the next time the scope is entered a fresh value will be computed.
+Once a dependency's scope exits, it's share value is discarded and the next time the scope is entered a fresh value will be computed.

+[dependants]: dependants.md